archanaraj-m/Ansible/notes/interview.md

 14. Which protocol does Ansible use to communicate with Linux and Windows?
 In Linux systems, the Secure Shell (SSH) protocol is employed, while Windows systems utilize the Windows Remote Management (WinRM) protocol.

-15. What are ad hoc commands?
+15. What are adhoc commands?
 Give an example.
 Ad hoc commands are simple, one-line commands used to perform a certain task.
 You can think of ad hoc commands as an alternative to writing playbooks.
 An example of an ad hoc command is as follows:

 Command: ansible host -m netscaler -a "nsc_host=nsc.example.com user=apiuser password=apipass"